genesiscommunitysuccess/custom-elements-lsp/README.md

 3. Check `ce.json` to see what components have issues, or are missing from the manifest.
 4. If there are any issues then you can change the glob patterns and repeat from step 1 until you're happy.
 5. Once you are receiving the correct output from the script you can update your `tsconfig.json` to fix the issue in the LSP plugin.

+##### Analyzer Script Extra

+If you are still running into issues then you can spend time verifying that the debugging analyzer script is getting the same view as the CEP itself.
+1. Complete the `Setup Logging` section from the [contributing](./CONTRIBUTING.md) document.
+2. Run the CEP in your IDE and check the logs for a line that looks roughly like `Info 32   [14:43:25.686] [CE] Analyzing and updating manifest.
+Config: ...`
+3. Run the analyzer script and see the same line like `[log] Analyzing and updating manifest.
+Config: ...`
+4. Verify they're the same.
+If not then there is potentially something wrong with your plugin setup.

 ## Contributing